qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_metasearch.rst

   :alt: Searching Catalogue Services
   :align: right

-The 'Search' tab allows the user to query Catalogue Services for data and services, set various search parameters and view results.
+The :guilabel:`Search` tab allows the user to query Catalogue Services for data and services, set various search parameters and view results.

 The following search parameters are available: